 Cotswolds National Landscape

-Designated as an Area of Outstanding Natural Beauty in 1966 and covering 790 square miles, the Cotswolds National Landscape is the biggest national landscape in the UK.
+Designated in 1966 and covering 790 square miles, the Cotswolds National Landscape is the biggest national landscape in the UK.

 The underlying Jurassic limestone gives the Cotswolds National Landscape its distinctive character – from the famous beauty of the local architecture, to the dry stone walls criss-crossing farmed fields and wildflower meadows.
 Limestone in the Cotswolds ranges from warm honeyed tones to cool greys and is found everywhere – historic merchants’ houses, wool churches, sheep enclosures, and ancient monuments.